ciuccislab/pyDRTtools/README.md

 To install and run pyDRTtools, you need:

-Python 3, Numpy, Pandas, Scipy, Matplotlib, PyQt5, and CVXPY
+Python 3, Numpy, Pandas, Scipy, Matplotlib, PyQt5, and CVXPY, CVXOPT, Scikit-learn

 Detailed installation instructions are available in the DRT toolbox user's guide (also included with the standard distribution).